niplav/site/text_reviews.md

 issue, so perhaps a good compromise was struck).

 I am unsure about the value lock-in frame.
-On the one hand, it's a very exact description of what the danger with AI x-risk *really* refers to, pin-pointed.
-But it also invites endless bickering about "who gets to control the AIs values" and "democracy" and "social solutions", and the *completely separate* issue of stable totalitarianism.
+On the one hand, it's a very rough description of some of the danger with AI x-risk, but not all danger fits in that format: What if AI systems don't lock in any specific value, but kill off humanity and then go on to explore the space of all possible value?
+This framing also invites endless bickering about "who gets to control the AIs values" and "democracy" and "social solutions", and the *completely separate* issue of stable totalitarianism.

 Finally: Who *the hell* decided this was a good way to do endnotes?
 In general the best policy is to [under no circumstances use endnotes, ever,